marksteele/musakbox/README.md

 yarn build
 ```

+State re-do:

-songList -> everything list
+songList -> everything list (loaded by reading file list from S3.
+Also holds cache state)
-nowPlaying -> list of indexes from songlist?
+nowPlaying -> list of indexes from songlist
-playlists: list of playlists
+playlists: list of playlists (loaded by listing files in playlist folder)
-playlist contents: list of indexes from songlist (looked up through state updates)
+playlist contents: Playlist contains list of keys in s3.
+When read (from s3 or local storage) translated to indexes from songList.
+currentSong: index from songList of currently playing song

+Advantage of doing this way: can centralize cache status to only live in songList and can push updates through reducer.
+Will be able to display cache status in playlists.